Sending Email from Raspberry Pi Using msmtp with Gmail OAuth 2.0

 This guide explains how to set up msmtp—a lightweight SMTP client—to send mail via Gmail using OAuth 2.0 (XOAUTH2) instead of static passwords.
 You will create a Google Cloud project, configure OAuth 2.0 (without needing to enable the Gmail API), install required software, set up msmtp as your system sendmail, and deploy two Python scripts for authorization and token refreshing.

-1. Create and Configure Your Google Cloud Project
+Step 1.
+Create and Configure Your Google Cloud Project

 a.
 Create a Google Account (if needed)